SergioGG96/SergioGG96.github.io/_portfolio/2023-01-10-2D-Platform-Game-Project.md

 During the game we will see closed doors, to open them we will need to find a switch of the same color that opens it.

-When we press the E key on a switch, it will trigger an event that will open the door.
+When we press the E key on a switch, it will trigger an event that opens the door.

 <img src="/gif/2D-Platform-Game/switchDoorEvent.gif" alt="img" class="responsive-img" width="600" height="400"/>